 After breakfast, Gdansk city tour.
 The program includes top sites in the Main City: the Long Market, the Neptun’s Fountain, the Artus Court, St. Mary’s Basilica, Zuraw Gdanski and others.
 Afterwards, transfer to Westerplatte, where World War 2 began.
 Finally, visit at the gothic Oliwa Cathedral where you will listen to the organ concert.
 Later that day, you visit Sopot, a health resort with the longest wooden pier in Europe.
 Here, you have time for a relaxing walk along the Baltic seaside.
 Dinner is on your own today.
 Return to Gdask in the evening.

 Overnight in Gdansk.

 DAY 5 – GDANSK - TORUN

 Departure from Gdansk and transfer to Torun, the city of Nicolaus Copernicus and the best gingerbread in the world.
 One of the oldest cities in Poland, an outstanding example of a medieval gothic town, a UNESCO heritage site, called one of Seven Wonders of Poland.
 Torun city tour.
-The program includes: the gothic Old Town, Monument of Nicolaus Copernicus, the Town Hall, gothic churches, the New Town and The Nicolaus Copernicus’ House.
+The program includes the gothic Old Town, Monument of Nicolaus Copernicus, the Town Hall, gothic churches, the New Town, and The Nicolaus Copernicus’ House.

 Overnight in Torun.

 DAY 6 – TORUN - GNIEZNO - POZNAN

-After breakfast, departure from Torun.
+After breakfast, a departure from Torun.
 Transfer to Biskupin and visit at one of the oldest archeological sites in Poland – nowadays an open-air museum.
 You will see a fully reconstructed settlement from Bronze Age dating back 750 B.C.
 Next, drive to Gniezno – the first capital of Poland.
 You will see the Cathedral with the famous romanesque Gniezno Doors portraying the life of st. Adalbert – the saint patron of Poland.
-Afterwards, transfer to Poznan.
+Afterward, transfer to Poznan.